ADKV - ART COLOGNE Award for Art Criticism

 With the ADKV-ART COLOGNE Award for Art Criticism, Arbeitsgemeinschaft Deutscher Kunstvereine (ADKV) honors the work of freelance art critics, who, in the press as well as other media channels, scrutinize contemporary art and its social context.
 It seeks to give recognition to the decisive contribution art critics make to the public reception of contemporary art.

-Antje Stahl receives the ADKV-ART COLOGNE Prize for Art Criticism 2019
+Noemi Smolik receives the ADKV-ART COLOGNE Award for Art Criticism 2020

-Berlin/Cologne, 27 March 2019 The critic Antje Stahl, who lives in Cologne and Zurich, is awarded the Prize for Art Criticism 2019.
-The prize, endowed with 3,000 euros, is awarded by the Arbeitsgemeinschaft Deutscher Kunstvereine (ADKV) in cooperation with ART COLOGNE and is aimed at freelance journalists.
+Berlin/Cologne, March 25th, 2020.
+The critic Noemi Smolik, who lives in Bonn and Prague, will be honored with the Prize for Art Criticism 2020.
+The 3,000 euro prize is awarded by the Arbeitsgemeinschaft Deutscher Kunstvereine (ADKV) in cooperation with ART COLOGNE and is aimed at freelance journalists.

-The prize has been awarded by the ADKV since 1999 and since 2006 in cooperation with ART COLOGNE, which also donates the prize money.
-The award recognizes the commitment of freelance art critics who deal with contemporary art and its social context in the specialist and daily press or in other media.
+The prize has been awarded by the ADKV since 1999 and in cooperation with ART COLOGNE since 2006, which also endows the prize money.
+The award honors the dedication of independent art critics who within the art press, daily press, or in other media grapple with contemporary art and its social context.